DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/PowerApp.md

 -	**Enabled**
 -	**Subscription Start Date** - The original date of purchase.
 This can show how long a customer has been using the product
 - **Subscription End Date (Expiry Date)** - Based on invoicing.
 This must be checked annually to ensure customer is being invoiced and making payments.
 -	**Feature Disable Date** - If all efforts have not resulted in payment from the customer, the feature will be disabled and can no longer be used.
+See ** <br>
 Note: License Manager must be linked to a Feature Key for this option
 -	**Agreement Start Date** - Date of current pricing agreement/SOW.
 This date can be used to identify customer to be included/excluded from price increases
 -	**Site (Module) License**: